 - 1 medium red bell pepper, cored and chopped

 - 3 cups water or vegetable broth

 - juice of one orange + orange halves

 Soak beans: The night before, rinse beans in colander with cold running water.
 Pick through and remove any broken or shriveled beans.
 Place beans in large pot with 5 or 6 cups water and cover to soak overnight.

-Puree: Once beans are tender, remove orange halves and bay leaves.
+Puree: Once beans are tender, remove the orange halves and bay leaves.
 Use an immersion blender to blend soup to desired consistency.
 I blended about 3/4, leaving some chunkiness.
 You could also use a food processor/blender (this method may take two batches to complete).
 Blending is optional, you may like it chunky as is.
-Add orange juice and cook another 5-10 minutes.
+Add the orange juice to the pureed soup and cook another 5-10 minutes.

 Serves 4 generously, or 6 smaller portions.